-Based on previous County efforts on this issue, we know that voters expect strict accountability, equitable distribution, and visible returns on their investment, particularly when they have already been generous in their very recent approval of local revenue measures to fund homelessness solutions, parks and transportation.
-We believe the elements listed above support these expectations.
+Based on previous County efforts on this issue, we know that voters expect strict accountability, equitable distribution, and visible returns on their investment, particularly when they have already been generous in their very recent approval of local revenue measures to fund homelessness solutions, parks, and transportation.
+We believe these elements listed above support these expectations.

-Again, the City of Malibu thanks the Board of Supervisors for its efforts to engage stakeholders, including city officials, in the development of the Safe, Clean Water Expenditure Plan.
+Again, we appreciate the Board's efforts to engage stakeholders, including city officials, in the development of the Safe, Clean Water Expenditure Plan.
 We look forward to providing further input to the Board and other stakeholders to craft a measure that is equitable, cost-effective, funds MS4 compliance and augments local water supplies.